dialThat/AmpleGPS/README.md

         GPS_VIEW_UNPARSED = (1 << 6),

 Besides GPS_PAUSED, which by nature does nothing, all values may be delivered.
 GPS_DO_NOT_PARSE if chosen, handles a valid yet unparsed NMEA-sentence without the checksum.
 GPS_RESERVED will be used for additional informations.

+Another pattern is the use of standard C library function like strtod() instead of handcrafted parsing tools, and the preferred use of pointers to values instead of indexed values.